m4xshen/m4xshen.dev/src/content/blog/understand-oauth-code-grant-flow.md

 - For the plain method, the authorization server simply verifies that the provided `code_verifier` matches the previously stored `code_challenge`.
 - For the S256 method, the authorization server will hash the provided `code_verifier` using SHA256 and then compare it to the stored `code_challenge`.

-If the verification is successful and the values match, the server issues an access_token.
+If the verification is successful and the values match, the server issues an `access_token`.
 If they don't match, the request is denied.

-This mechanism ensures that even if an attacker intercepts the authorization code, they cannot exchange it for an `access_token` without the `code_verifier`.
+This mechanism ensures that even if an attacker intercepts the `code`, they cannot exchange it for an `access_token` without the `code_verifier`.

 ## Conclusion

-In summary, mastering OAuth 2.0 is essential for securely managing user data in web applications.
+In summary, understanding OAuth 2.0 code grant flow is essential for securely managing user data in web applications.
 This guide has walked you through setting up your application, obtaining authorization, securing access tokens, and using PKCE to protect against interception attacks.
 By adhering to these steps, you ensure your application's security and maintain user trust.